Europe by Rail in 2026: Night Trains, Scenic Routes & Pass Strategy

 FAQ

 Can I take a night train across Europe without sleeping in a hotel?
-Yes — the extraordinary ÖBB Nightjet network, combined with the extraordinary European Sleeper and the extraordinary Snälltåget (the Swedish night train to Germany), allows the extraordinary multi-country European itinerary using only night trains for long intercity legs.
-Vienna→Paris (13h Nightjet), Paris→Barcelona (European Sleeper, overnight Friday/Sunday), Madrid→Lisbon (Trenhotel, 9h overnight) — the extraordinary 2-week circuit requiring no hotel on the transit nights.
+Yes — the ÖBB Nightjet network, combined with the European Sleeper and Snälltåget (the Swedish night train to Germany), makes it possible to string together a multi-country European itinerary using only night trains for long intercity legs.
+Vienna→Paris (13h Nightjet), Paris→Barcelona (European Sleeper, overnight Friday/Sunday), Madrid→Lisbon (Trenhotel, 9h overnight) — a 2-week circuit requiring no hotel on the transit nights.

-What is the booking lead time for European night trains? ÖBB Nightjet: 6 months ahead (the extraordinary early booking opens 6 months before departure — the €99 private cabin fares sell out within days of opening).
+What is the booking lead time for European night trains? ÖBB Nightjet: 6 months ahead (early booking opens 6 months before departure — the €99 private cabin fares sell out within days of opening).
 European Sleeper: 3–4 months ahead.
 French SNCF sleepers: 90 days ahead.
 Swiss night trains: 2 months is usually sufficient.

 Is the Glacier Express worth the cost?
-Yes — CHF 200–350 (€210–370) for the standard 2nd class + reservation from Zermatt to St. Moritz is the finest full-day Alpine experience available in Switzerland.
-The extraordinary 7h55 journey is not transportation but the extraordinary experience of the finest mountain scenery in the world at a comfortable pace, with lunch in the extraordinary panoramic restaurant car, the most extraordinary dining position in European rail travel.
+Yes — CHF 200–350 (€210–370) for the standard 2nd class + reservation from Zermatt to St. Moritz is one of the best full-day Alpine experiences available in Switzerland.
+The 7h55 journey is less about transportation than about the mountain scenery itself, enjoyed at a comfortable pace with lunch in the panoramic restaurant car — a genuinely memorable way to dine while traveling.

 Related guides